mmaitre314/SecureStringCodeGen/README.md

 Secure-string code generation
 ---

-To beging with, install the [MMaitre.SecureStringCodeGen](https://www.nuget.org/packages/MMaitre.SecureStringCodeGen/) NuGet package.
-This adds an MSBuild target to the Visual Studio project, which generates C# code during the build process.
+To get started, install the [MMaitre.SecureStringCodeGen](https://www.nuget.org/packages/MMaitre.SecureStringCodeGen/) NuGet package, add a couple of XML files to the VS project as decribed below, and build.
+The NuGet package adds an MSBuild target to the Visual Studio project which generates C# code during the build process.

 Following Azure's model, settings are split into two XML files, one which is checked in and one which is not.
-The one checked in (with STX extension, as in "Settings Template XML") contains a list of keys, along with an optional set of non-sensitive values.
+The one checked in (with .stx extension, as in "Settings Template XML") contains a list of keys, along with an optional set of non-sensitive values.

 ```xml
 <settings override="GlobalSettings.sox" >